Canon SL2 vs T6s

 - Less heavy: Is lighter (by 112g or 20 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (650 versus 440) on a single battery charge.

-- More affordable: Was introduced into a lower priced category (35 percent cheaper at launch).
+- More affordable: Was introduced into a lower priced segment (15 percent cheaper at launch).

 - More modern: Reflects 2 years and 4 months of technical progress since the T6s launch.

-Arguments in favor of the Canon EOS Rebel T6s:
+Reasons to prefer the Canon EOS Rebel T6s: